aws-samples/aws-service-catalog-tools-workshop/workshop/content/50-revinvent2019/400-welcome-to-your-new-job/100-task-1/200-the-solution.md

 the pipeline is processing.
 {{% /notice %}}

 {{% notice note %}}
 If this is failing please raise your hand for some assistance
 {{% /notice %}}

+Now that your *ServiceCatalogFactory* pipeline has completed you can view the newly created pipeline:
+{{% codepipeline_pipeline_link "reinvent-aws-config-s3-bucket-server-side-encryption-enabled-v1-pipeline" %}}

+You can ignore whether this has run successfully or not for now.
+We need to add the source code for it to work properly.

+### Adding the source code for your product

+When you configured your version you specified the following:

+{{% code file="50-revinvent2019/400-welcome-to-your-new-job/100-task-1/artefacts/version_only.yaml" language="js" %}}

+We now need to create the CodeCommit repository and add the AWS Cloudformation template we are going to use for our product.

+- Navigate to {{% codecommit_link %}}

 Once you have verified the pipeline has run you can go to {{% service_catalog_products_list_link %}} to view your newly created version.